braid-org/braid-chrome/readme.md

 3. Click "Load unpacked"
 4. Choose the `braid-chrome` directory you just created

 Try it out at https://dt.braid.org/foo.txt.
+You probably have to click the extension and make sure it has permissions to load on dt.braid.org.